 Like a house with good bones, your nonprofit website can function well for years without major renovations.
-However, to extend the life of your home and your website, it’s a great idea to do routine maintenance and occasional updates.
+But just as a home needs occasional upkeep to stay in top shape, regular nonprofit website updates are essential to extend its life and keep it running smoothly.

 1. Does your homepage headline explain who you are or what you do?